ckeditor/ckeditor5/docs/getting-started/index.md

 ---
-category: installation
+category: getting-started
 order: 10
-menu-title: Installation overview - NEW
+menu-title: Overview - NEW
 meta-title: Getting started with CKEditor 5 | CKEditor 5 documentation
 meta-description: Learn how to install, integrate, configure, and develop CKEditor 5.
 Browse through the API documentation and online samples.
 ---